jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 goal via scoped tactics, techniques, and procedures (TTPs).
-The point of the exercise is to provide a realistic assessment of an organizations ability to prevent, detect, and respond to a particular group of attacker TTPs.
+The point of the exercise is to provide a realistic assessment of an organization’s ability to prevent, detect, and respond to a particular group of attacker TTPs.
-Red teaming as an essential practice in the responsible development of Microsofts systems and features using LLMs.
+Red teaming as an essential practice in the responsible development of Microsoft’s systems and features using LLMs.
 Red teaming with AI systems is a little different from traditional cybersecurity red teaming.
 Note 3 The set\-up is similar; in the AI context, the